jbethancourt/Host-a-WordPress-Website-on-AWS/README.md

-# Hosting a Static HTML Web App on AWS
+# Host a WordPress Website on AWS

 This repository contains the resources and scripts used to deploy a static HTML web app on Amazon Web Services (AWS).
 The project utilizes various AWS services to ensure high availability, scalability, and security for the web application.